nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 Once again, this is a trivial example.
 But there are over 100,000 pre-built containers already on Docker Hub.
 And in addition to individual developers, companies (like Canonical, Anaconda, and NVIDIA to name a few) are also distributing software in ready-to-run containers on Docker Hub.

-For instance, if you wanted to try TensorFlow (the Deep Learning framework used by Google) but you don't want to install a bunch of dependancies on your computer, you could be up and running in a few minutes with this simple definition file.
+For instance, if you wanted to try TensorFlow (the Deep Learning framework used by Google) but you don't want to install a bunch of dependencies on your computer, you could be up and running in a few minutes with this simple definition file.

 ~~~
 BootStrap: docker